streamlinevideo/streamline/README.md

 	#EXTINF:2.000000,
 	1435_15.ts

 On the client, there will be what's called a "player."
-This is software that reads the manifest, and will keep pulling down it down regularly looking for new segments.
+This is software that reads the manifest, and will keep pulling it down regularly looking for new segments.
 As it sees new segments, it will pull them down too and feed them into the player one after another, like a playlist of songs.
 The player will seamlessly go from one to the next as they come down.
 It will also make decisions such as what bitrate to select so that it does not rebuffer.

 One important part of streaming, is bitrate adaptation.
 Some people will be on a cell phone, some will be on a fast wifi connection at home on a laptop.
 It’s important to provide the best quality experience given the variations in the speeds of different connections.
 To that end, we create multiple streams at different bitrates simultaneously, and a “variant playlist” which is a manifest that lists the location of the manifests for each bitrate stream.
 If you provide this variant playlist to a player, it can then decide which is the maximum quality for it’s connection in real time and adapt to that.